 The calculator will then work out the length of your new mortgage term and the total amount that you will save.

 Why make extra repayments on your mortgage?

-Making extra repayments is a simple and effective way minimise the length of your loan and reduce the interest payable.
+Making extra repayments instead of, for instance, putting more in super, is a simple and effective way to minimise the length of your loan and reduce the interest payable.
 If you refinance to a lower interest rate and then start to make those extra repayments, it can be even more beneficial!

 By making higher repayments you reduce the principal on your loan much faster.
 Even with a small $100 /month additional repayment, this will make a very large difference on the total cost of your mortgage.